arizvisa/ida-minsc/docs/static/tagging.rst

 Custom python objects, iterators, or callables are unfortunately not supported as tags.
 If the user really wishes to store these types, however, it is possible for one to serialize a type, and then store it as a string inside a tag.
-As previousy mentioned, however, this is not recommended and it is suggested by the author that a user uses an alternative storage mechanism.
+As previously mentioned, however, this is not recommended and it is suggested by the author that a user uses an alternative storage mechanism.

-If a user wishes to go against these recommendations, however, once can store an arbitrary type by using either :py:func:`pickle` or :py:func:`marshal` to serialize their object, applying some compression to the resulting data, followed by encoding into a character set using "base64", encoding to hex,
+If a user wishes to go against these recommendations, however, one can store an arbitrary type by using either :py:func:`pickle` or :py:func:`marshal` to serialize their object, applying some compression to the resulting data, followed by encoding into a character set using "base64", encoding to hex,